-- 1.1 This strategy document is presented in accordance with the terms of the Public Finances (Jersey) Law 2005 (Article 6) ("the Finance Law") and Public Finances (Transitional Provisions) (No. 2) (Jersey) Regulations 2005 (Regulation 4), which requires that the Minister for Treasury and Resources presents to the States his investment strategies for States Funds. - 1.2 The strategy set by the Minister pays particular regard to the need for diversification in both the management of the money available and the level of funds to be invested. - 1.3 For Trust and Bequest Funds, the Minister recognises the responsibility to protect the interests of both present and future beneficiaries of the Fund when deciding on the investment strategy for the Fund, focusing on investments which are expected to give optimal performance in terms of their overall return, rather than on investments which will give the "right" balance between capital and income returns. - 1.4 The Treasurer of the States is responsible for ensuring that States investments are properly managed, controlled and accounted for in accordance with the relevant investment strategies.
+- 1.1 This strategy document is presented in accordance with the terms of the Public Finances (Jersey) Law 2005 (Article 6) ("the Finance Law"), and the Public Finances (Transitional Provisions) (No. 2) (Jersey) Regulations 2005 (Regulation 4), which require that the Minister for Treasury and Resources presents his investment strategies for States Funds. - 1.2 The strategy set by the Minister pays particular regard to the need for diversification in both the management of the money available and the level of funds to be invested. - 1.3 For Trust and Bequest Funds, the Minister recognises the responsibility to protect the interests of both present and future beneficiaries of the Fund when deciding on the investment strategy for the Fund, focusing on investments which are expected to give optimal performance in terms of their overall return, rather than on investments which will give the "right" balance between capital and income returns. - 1.4 The Treasurer of the States is responsible for ensuring that the States' investments are properly managed, controlled and accounted for in accordance with the relevant investment strategies.

-- 1.5 This document provides details on - Investment Strategy for the Fund - States of Jersey Common Investment Fund. - 1.6 The strategy reflects the Minister's long-term investment aim for this Fund, with the intention to move towards the Fund's strategic aim as investment opportunities and market conditions allow. - 1.7 The strategy for this Fund has been developed with reference to the UK Charity Commission's "statement of recommended practice" (SORP 2005) and other UK Charity Commission publications. - 1.8 The report includes information on matters solely relating to this Fund's strategy.
-This information is for this specific purpose only and should not be used for any other purpose.
+- 1.5 This document provides details on - Investment Strategy for the Fund - States of Jersey Common Investment Fund. - 1.6 The strategy reflects the Minister's long-term investment aim for this Fund, with the intention to move towards the Fund's strategic aim as investment opportunities and market conditions allow. - 1.7 The strategy for this Fund has been developed with reference to the U.K. Charity Commission's "statement of recommended practice" (SORP 2005), and other U.K. Charity Commission publications. - 1.8 The report includes information on matters solely relating to this Fund's strategy.
+This information is for this specific purpose only, and should not be used for any other purpose.

-2. THE A.A.
-RAYNER FUND
+2. The A.A.
+Rayner Fund

-- 2.2 The late Mrs. Ann Alice Blason (née Colclough) (wife of Charles Henry Blason and the widow of John Edward Rayner, the late Lord Mayor of Liverpool) bequeathed assets to the States of Jersey for specific purposes, as detailed within her Will dated 30th October 1945. - 2.3 The acceptance of the bequest by the States and resolution on how the Fund was to be administered was expressed in R&O.2536 ['Ann Alice Rayner Fund Act 1949'] which was adopted by the States on 16th November 1949. - 2.4 On 27th March 2001, the States approved amendments to the objects of the Fund (under P.38/2001 ['Ann Alice Rayner Fund: objects, purpose and administration'] lodged by the Finance and Economics Committee (now the Minister for Treasury and Resources)), as the view was taken that the initial objectives of the Fund had been overtaken by time and events.
-The revised objectives are as follows - - 2.5 "(1) the provision of pecuniary relief to needy persons residing in Jersey; and (2) such other objectives or purposes of a charitable or philanthropic nature as the States may hereafter in their absolute discretion determine." - 2.6 P.38/2001 also made amendments to the administration of the Fund, thus rescinding R&O.2536 and a later Act dated 11th September 1979.
-Under P.38/2001, the Fund's income is now administered by a Delegation which consists of 4 Jurats of the Royal Court of Jersey. - 2.7 The Minister for Treasury and Resources (formerly the Finance and Economics Committee) is responsible for any changes to the investment of the Fund after consultation with the Delegation. - 2.8 Day-to-day administration and accounting is the responsibility of the Treasury and Resources Department.
+- 2.2 The late Mrs. Ann Alice Blason, née Colclough (wife of Charles Henry Blason and the widow of John Edward Rayner, the late Lord Mayor of Liverpool), bequeathed assets to the States of Jersey for specific purposes, as detailed within her Will dated 30th October 1945. - 2.3 The acceptance of the bequest by the States and resolution on how the Fund was to be administered was expressed in R&O.2536, which was adopted by the States on 16th November 1949. - 2.4 In 2001 the States approved amendments to the objects of the Fund (P.38/2001 dated 27th March 2001, lodged by the Finance and Economics Committee (now the Minister for Treasury and Resources)), as the view was that the initial objectives of the Fund had been overtaken by time and events.
+The revised objectives are as follows. - 2.5 "(1) the provision of pecuniary relief to needy persons residing in Jersey; and (2) such other objectives or purposes of a charitable or philanthropic nature as the States may hereafter in their absolute discretion determine." - 2.6 P.38/2001 also made amendments to the administration of the Fund, thus rescinding R&O.2536 and a later Act dated 11th September 1979.
+Under P.38/2001, the Fund's income is now administered by a Delegation which consists of 4 Jurats of Jersey's Royal Court. - 2.7 The Minister for Treasury and Resources (formerly the Finance and Economics Committee) is responsible for any changes to the investment of the Fund after consultation with the Delegation. - 2.8 Day-to-day administration and accounting is the responsibility of the Treasury and Resources Department.